Mali army retakes town, Islamists flee French air raids

 Residents in Markala, where the French have set up the forward base at an army camp overlooking the Niger River, said they were relieved to see French soldiers.

-"The past few days have been very stressful before the arrival of the French troops," said Mohamud Sangare, who runs a hardware store in the center of the town.
+"The past few days have been very stressful before the arrival of the French troops," said Mohamud Sangare, who runs a hardware store in the centre of the town.

 Despite threats from militants to attack French interests around the world, France, which now has 1,800 troops on the ground in Mali, has pledged to keep them there until stability returns to the poor, landlocked West African nation